-The Hebersham campus comprises of a Food Technology facility, Technology-Woodwork facility, Science lab, art studio, music room and five general classrooms which are equipped to facilitate and optimise ICT teaching/learning practices.
-The facilities at our Lawson campus have not changed but we will, with the continued support of the Blue Mountains City Council, be relocating to the old Rural Fire Service in 2023.
+The Hebersham campus comprises of a Food Technology facility, Technology facility, Science lab, art studio, music room and six general classrooms which are equipped to facilitate and optimise ICT teaching/learning practices.
+Our new facilities at Lawson were completed in 2023 and everyone connected to this campus are amazed at the end result.
+It is a small but stunning learning space, comprising of three general classrooms.
+We looking forward to hosting a grand opening in 2024.